-- The Public Ballot for VLMLM 2015 took place online in April and closed in less than 24 hours.
-If you entered you will be mailed your result in early October..
+- The Public Ballot for the Virgin Money London Marathon takes place online in early May; it is always massively over-subscribed (in 2018 by a factor of 20 to 1).
+If you entered you will be mailed your result in early October.
 If you are reading this after hearing that you have been successful, click on Own Place above.
 If you are awaiting your result, you are advised to follow the twin-track approach of applying simultaneously for a Golden Bond place (see below).
 If you get a place in the Ballot, and have also been offered a Golden Bond place, you will still run for the charity but will no longer be under the obligations of the Pledge you have signed up to (and the charity will then be able to offer your Bond place to another runner - hence the importance of letting us know if you do get a Ballot place).
 If you are not successful, or did not enter at all, your only route into the event will be via a Golden Bond place.

 What is a Golden Bond?

 - Officially, a Golden Bond is a package of five guaranteed places bought by a charity from the Marathon.
-Some charities own just one Bond while others own multiples and will field much larger teams on Race Day. charities on the CRunCH site range in size from five runners to around 100.
+Some charities own just one Bond while others own multiples and will field much larger teams on Race Day.
+Charities on the CRunCH site range in size from five runners to around 80.

 What is a registration fee?

 - A fee charged by most charities (usually £50) that covers some up-front expenses and is a sign of your commitment to the charity.
 Check with your charity for exact conditions – they are usually on the Pledge Form.